 Ann Ward (330-285-0899)

-This focus area reflects a commitment to building access to local food in Portage County by supporting local farmers’ markets, school gardens and food businesses.
+This focus area reflects a commitment to building access to local food in Portage County by supporting local farmers’ markets, school gardens, and other local non-profits focused on the intersection of food and sustainability.

 KEC also is a member of the Portage Local Food Project.
 In keeping with the goals of that project, KEC has advocated for the conversion of Kent Social Services’ kitchen into a licensed and inspected facility that can be rented by food entrepreneurs to produce food for sale at markets and other outlets.